microsoft/WhatTheHack/027-OSS-Database-Migration/Student/Resources/EnvironmentSetUp/HelmCharts/README.md

 CREATE USER if not exists 'contosoapp'   identified by 'OCPHack8' ;

-GRANT SUPER on *.* to conotosoapp identified by 'OCPHack8';
+GRANT SUPER on *.* to conotosoapp identified by 'OCPHack8'; -- may not be needed

+GRANT ALL PRIVILEGES ON wth.* to contosoapp ;

 -- Show tables in wth database